manferlo81/map-number/README.md

 ### map

-*Maps a number in a range to a different range, returning a floting point number, it may include number outside the given output range.*
+*Maps a number in a range to a different range, returning a floting point number.
+The result is not limited to the the given output range.*

-> *This is the core function and all other map function variants depend on this it.*
+> *This is the core function and all other map function variants depend on it.*

 ###### syntax